HomeUpdated to 2025 tax year

 Errors:

-Errors on a tax return are often corrected by the CRA during the assessment process.
-However, you cannot count on corrections being made, and the responsibility for correcting them always rests with the taxpayer.
-If a person discovers an error after filing, they are responsible for fixing it—usually by submitting a T1 Adjustment form or using a tax software’s refile option.
+Some tax return errors are corrected by the CRA during the assessment process.
+For example a missed T-slip amount may be added.
+However, you cannot count on corrections being made, and the responsibility for correcting a return always rests with the taxpayer.
+If a person discovers an error after filing, they are responsible for fixing it.
+This can often be done by filing a T1 Adjustment form.

 Examples of errors the CRA may correct before issuing a Notice of Assessment include: